 Now that we’ve covered how college ambassador programs work and what their benefits are, let’s look at some of the strongest programs out there.

 Apple is a hugely successful American-based technology company, known for producing items such as the iPhone, iMac and MacBook, iPad, and more.
 The brand thrives on repeat customers, releasing new versions of products nearly every year, causing many customers to update to a new Apple product annually.

 APPLE’S AMBASSADOR STRATEGY

 Apple uses brand ambassadors in line with its marketing strategy, centering activities around product demonstration or education on their products.
 Because the company relies on repeat customers, having qualified representatives on college campuses is vitally important.
 College reps help provide the high level of customer service that each Apple user is meant to experience.

 - Product Demos

 - Connecting with Student Groups

 Amazon is an American technology company that specializes in e-commerce and mass-scale production.
-From its origin as an online marketplace for retail books, Amazon has grown into one of the largest e-commerce marketplaces in the world, also serving as one of America’s largest private employers.
-According to Forbes, Jeff Bezos, their founder, is currently listed as one of the richest people in the world.
+From its origin as an online marketplace for retail books, Amazon has grown into one of the largest e-commerce marketplaces in the world.
+It’s also one of America’s largest private employers.
+According to Forbes, Amazon founder Jeff Bezos is currently listed as one of the richest people in the world.

 Amazon Prime has a popular student discount that allows special membership pricing for students.
-The campus ambassadors for Amazon serve as a marketing tool to receive increased membership in their student program.
-They station their ambassadors at campus events to distribute Amazon merchandize as well as demonstration activities to showcase the benefits of the Prime program.
+The company’s campus ambassador programs are marketing tools to increase membership and grow awareness.
+They station ambassadors at campus events to distribute Amazon merchandise as well as put on demonstrations to showcase the benefits of the Prime program.